Spidy20/face_mask_detection/README.md

 - First Download Object Detecion official code from [here](https://github.com/tensorflow/models)
 - Then Download this Repository via GIT or zip.
 - Download [Training.zip](https://drive.google.com/open?id=1CJlYHoyAr18jjimE0x4H-1WjpE5VJZOO)
-- In my Repository & `Training.zip` Extract folder.
+- In my Repository extract `Training.zip.
-- Now copy all the files.
+- Now copy all the files & folders from my repository.
-- Go to the `master/research/object_detection` and paste all files & folders of my epository to there.
+- Go to the `master/research/object_detection` and paste all files & folders of my repository to there.
 - Open `face_mask_detection.ipynb` in Jupyter and give the image in which you want to detect Mask(Mentioned in code).

 ## What I did??